d1618033/python-redfish-utility/docs/slate/source/includes/_macrocommandsandscripts.md

 After making all the changes to the boot order, the changes are finally committed with the commit command.

 All of the commands shown here are executed the same way in the actual `bootorder` command, and are called in the same order to execute the `bootorder` command.
-You can write your own scripts to combine commands just like bootorder did, to use the provided commands in the RESTful Interface Tool for higher level functionality.
+You can write your own scripts to combine commands just like bootorder did, to use the provided commands in the RESTful Interface Tool for higher-level functionality.

 ## Changing BIOS Administrator Password example